 The Building Guide

-Boat building is a pastime that has brought me much joy and it is much easier to do than you think.
-This Guide is condensed version of the book “Small Boat Building”.
-There are tips throughout, and notes on safety to keep you healthy while you build.
+Boatbuilding is a great pastime, and it’s easier to do than you think.
+This guide is a condensed version of the book—Wooden Boat Building.
+Included is a list of tools, tips and notes on safety, to keep you healthy while you build.

 Tim Weston Boats